NotCras/asterisk_test/README.md

 # So you want to run the asterisk test?
-In this git repository you will find a collection of tools and resources for running a complete asterisk test. from start to finish.
+In this git repository you will find a collection of tools and resources for running a complete asterisk test from start to finish.

+This started out as helper code to help run the Asterisk Test, however it continued to take on mass and incorportated analysis code.
+Our intent with this library is to provide code for the Asterisk Test that will help with running your own test, exploring the test data, and simplify basic analysis and plotting.

+For a concise description of how to use the asterisk test data, please start at asterisk_test_demo.py.
+We used pdoc for documentation, and you can find documentation (which we will try to keep up to date) in the documentation folder.

 ### Initial Setup
 We use python 3.
 We have the following dependencies: